SAP/ui5-project/docs/Configuration.md

 - `name`: The module bundle name
 - `defaultFileTypes`: List of default file types which should be included in the bundle
   - `sections`: A list of module bundle definition sections.
-Each section specifies an embedding technology and lists the resources that should be in- or excluded from the section
+Each section specifies an embedding technology (see [API-Reference](https://sap.github.io/ui5-tooling/module-@ui5_builder.tasks.html#.generateBundle)) and lists the resources that should be in- or excluded from the section.
     - `mode`:  The embedding technology (e.g. provided, raw, preload)
-    - `filters`: List of resources that should be in- or excluded
+    - `filters`: List of resources as glob patterns that should be in- or excluded.
+A pattern either contains of trailing slashes '/', single '*' or double asterisks '**' which denote an arbitrary number of characters or folder names.
+Exludes should be marked with a leading exclamation mark '!'.
     - `resolve`: Setting resolve to `true` will also include all (transitive) dependencies of the files
     - `resolveConfitional`: Whether conditional dependencies of modules should be resolved and added to the module set for this section.
 By default set to `false`
     - `renderer`: Whether renderers for controls should be added to the module set.
 By default set to `false`
     - `sort`:  By default, modules are sorted by their dependencies.
 The sorting can be suppressed by setting the option to `false`
-    - `avoidLazyParsing`: Whether `sap.ui.define` factory functions and preload-generated wrapper functions should be wrapped with the parenthesis to avoid lazy parsing in V8 and Chakra.
-By default set to `false`

 **bundleOptions**
 - `optimize`: By default set to `false`.
 If set to `true`, the module bundle gets minified